fleps/clothing-store/README.md

 ## Features (as part of the course)
 - Login / Registration using Firebase auth with Google and Email/Password options
-- Using useContext for Authentication, Products list and Minicart show/hide/render.
+- Initially using `useContext` for Authentication, Products list and Minicart show/hide/render.
-  - Context changes later on the course: converted useStates inside the Context to useReducer
+  - Refactor #1: Context changes, converting `useStates` inside the Context to `useReducer`
+  - Refactor #2: Contexts gets replaced by using Redux. `reselect` added to the project to memoize the category array and avoid recreating it without need and unnecessart re-renders.
 - Shop / Category pages with functional Add To Cart button + Minicart + Bag icon counter
 - Cart/Minicart quantity changes + product removal + counter update
 - Categories data comes from Firebase.